beezwax/bzBond/packages/bzBond-js/README.md

 ### Promise rejection and Error Handling

-The promises settled by the bzBond relay script will only reject when the specified FileMaker script is missing.
+The promises settled by the bzBond relay script will only reject when the specified Claris/FileMaker script is missing.

 Otherwise, the result of the script's `Exit Script[]` step will be returned as the result of **resolved promise** and **not** a rejected promise.
-Because there is no standard way to indicate that a FileMaker script resulted in an error, the result of the promise will need to be inspected and an error thrown if required.
+Because there is no standard way to indicate that a Claris/FileMaker script resulted in an error, the result of the promise will need to be inspected and an error thrown if required.

 Note that when registering a plugin, the `throwIf` parameter can be used set the result state(s) that should throw errors.

-### Integrating JavaScript functions with FileMaker scripts
+### Integrating JavaScript functions with Claris/FileMaker scripts

 bzBond-js works with bzBond-claris to allow Javascript functions defined in FileMaker scripts to run and return results in the regular FileMaker script flow.
-See the [bzBond-claris](../bzBond-claris/README.md#integrating-javascript-functions-with-filemaker-scripts) documentation for more details
+See the [bzBond-claris](../bzBond-claris/README.md#integrating-javascript-functions-with-filemaker-scripts) documentation for more details.

 **Errors** are captured and returned for the following scenarios:

 - function does not exist in JavaScript.
-- function defined as a string in FileMaker has invalid syntax (eg: `"(a, b,,, => a + b"`).
+- function defined as a string in Claris/FileMaker has invalid syntax (eg: `"(a, b,,, => a + b"`).
 - function executed in JavaScript throws an error.
 - bzBond does not exist in the web viewer (in this case, the PerformJavascript step itself will surface an error - this situation must be manually handled).